 Daniel Golston

-- Associate Programme Officer, Action Against Terrorism Unit
+- Associate Programme Officer

-From 2019-2022, Daniel served as Policy Analyst for the CBRNE and Vulnerable Targets Sub-Directorate at INTERPOL’s Counter-Terrorism Directorate and INTERPOL’s Chair of the United Nations Counter-Terrorism Coordination Compact Working Group on Emerging Threats and Critical Infrastructure Protection.
+Daniel Golston is an Associate Programme Officer at the Organization for Security and Co-operation in Europe’s Action against Terrorism Unit in Vienna, Austria.
+In this role, he leads the portfolio on the protection of critical infrastructure and soft targets, collectively termed vulnerable targets, including the OSCE’s flagship project in this area: Project PROTECT.
+From 2019-2022, Daniel served as a Policy Analyst for the Chemical, Biological, Radiological, Nuclear and Explosive (CBRNE) and Vulnerable Targets Sub-Directorate at INTERPOL’s Counter-Terrorism Directorate.
+During this time, he held the role of INTERPOL Chairperson of the United Nations Counter-Terrorism Coordination Compact Working Group on Emerging Threats and Critical Infrastructure Protection, coordinating the relevant efforts of 27 UN and non-UN organizations.
 He has also held posts in INTERPOL’s Chemical and Explosives Terrorism Prevention Unit, the United Nations Institute for Disarmament Research’s (UNIDIR) Conventional Arms Control Programme and UNIDIR’s Emerging Security Threats Programme.
-He holds a MPhil in International Relations and Politics from the University of Cambridge and a BA in International Relations from the University of British Columbia.
+He holds a Master of Philosophy in International Relations and Politics from the University of Cambridge.

 Sessions